Trying to get pregnant? Make sure you know the bottom line on baby-making—what you don't understand can affect your bub-to-be's health.

 What the expert says: Even if you’re not nursing twins, it’s not unusual to become sore during the initial phases of breastfeeding.
 “Most nipples haven’t gone through the kind of rigorous activity involved in nursing,” Petok says.
 Discomfort usually subsides within five days, when breast tissue “habituates” to an infant’s constant feeding, but if it takes longer for the pain to stop, or if your nipples start bleeding, a visit to a lactation consultant is in order.

-The best way to prevent nursing pain is to make sure the baby is latched on properly (see “Get That Baby Latched on Right,” opposite).
+The best way to prevent nursing pain is to make sure the baby is latched on properly (see How To Breastfeed: Deep Latch Technique).
 Beyond that, mothers who experience cracking or bleeding should wash their nipples with warm water once daily and pat them dry.
 “Nipples can become colonized with bacteria, and the little germs in there prolong soreness,” Petok says.
 Once the nipples are dry, apply breast milk to them, followed by glycerin gel pads.
 Breast pain also can be allayed by holding the baby in different positions while nursing.